shayanmostafaei/Omics_ADRD_Integrated_Modeling/README.md

 If you use this code, please cite:

 Mostafaei S, Gustavsson K, Mak JKL, Vu TN, Karlsson IK, Hägg S.
-**“Precision Prediction of Alzheimer’s Disease and Related Dementias Using Integrative Multi-Omics Aging Clocks and Genetic Data”** (manuscript).
+**Precision Prediction of Alzheimer’s Disease and Related Dementias Using Integrative Multi-Omics Aging Clocks and Genetic Data** (manuscript, Under Review).

 ---